 One giant looms over the entire ancient world.
-This man cast his shadow on to history and changed the development of the Mediterranean world forever, but even today people are confused by what this man was.
+This man casts his shadow across history and changed the development of the Mediterranean world forever, but even today people are confused by what ethnicity this man was.
 Alexander the Great was king of Macedon, but many people believe him to be a Greek.
+His Greek contemporaries didn’t see him as Greek, but his own men did, as did the survivors of his campaigns.
 Alexander was a Greek to some degree, not by birth, but through culture.

 Alexander was a member of the Argead dynasty of Macedon.
 Allegedly the Argead dynasty descended from Greeks that had migrated from the city of Argos, a once powerful city on the Peloponnese.
 His ancestors had taken over the region of Macedon and subjugated the local tribes but to maintain power they would have inter-married with the leading families, and eventually the Greek blood would have been greatly diluted.

 By the time Alexander ascended to the throne of Macedon the world of the Greek city-states had ended.
-There had been a time when Greece was divided in to powerful city-states and unified under self-defense leagues.
-Sparta and Athens were the most famous of the two city-states and they led the most powerful alliances in Greece.
+There had been a time when Greece was divided by powerful city-states and territories grouped under self-defense leagues, in which Sparta and Athens were the most famous of the two city-states and led the most powerful alliances in Greece.

 After these devastating non-stop wars the Greeks were weak.
 King Philip II seized the throne of Macedon from his nephew and began the conquest of Greece.
 He used diplomacy to weaken the Greeks, and those who would not submit were destroyed.
 Philip trained a powerful army and developed the phalanx soldiers, which made Macedon one of the strongest kingdoms in the western world.